 Nüxia/Wüxia.
 A wüxia is a wandering Chinese knight errant, with nüxia being the female version.
 There were historical wüxia, emerging during the chaos of the Warring States period (403-221 B.C.E.), and protecting the weak and oppressed against the powerful and unjust.
 Wüxia appear in the historical record through the centuries and dynasties, only disappearing during the Qing Dynasty (1644-1911 C.E.).
 In Chinese fiction the nüxia and wüxia are as common, and symbolically potent, as the cowboy is in Western fiction.
 The nüxia/wüxia is a highly skilled warrior and martial artist.
 Often (though not always) their mastery of qi has allowed them to “fly over eaves and walk on walls,” hence the description of wüxia as “flying swordsmen.”
 Martial artists who lack these superhuman skills are not included in this category.

-Planetary Romance Heroes.
+Planetary Romance Hero.
 A planetary romance can be defined as a romance (in the traditional sense) in which a human in the modern day travels to another planet or moon and has an adventure there, in much the same way that wanderers in more traditional folktales went into Faerie, adventured there, and returned home.
 (In a sense Peter Pan can be seen as a kind of Planetary Romance Hero).
 As used in this encyclopedia, it refers specifically to characters who go from Earth to only one planet during the story, rather than touring the solar system, which is why Mr. Absurdity is not a Planetary Romance Hero, tempting though it was to include him here.
 Arguably the archetypal Planetary Romance Hero is John Carter.

 Prehistoric Adventurer.
 Any character whose adventures take place before recorded history.
 (I.e., cavemen and cavewomen).